This site contains affiliate links. We may earn a commission if you purchase from one of these links. Learn more Here.

 How long does it take for tomatoes to grow?

 Tomato seeds will germinate pretty quickly.
 You will likely start to see their initial signs in about 6 to 12 days.
-They will generally reach maturity and start bearing fruit anywhere between 62 and 115 days.
+They will generally reach maturity and start bearing fruit (yes, tomatoes are actually fruits) anywhere between 62 and 115 days.

 When to pick tomatoes